dwyl/process-handbook/holidays.md

 We manage holidays and payroll using Xero so people get their remaining holiday balance along with their payslips.
 All payroll dwylers have a login.

-As above, PAYE dwylers have a set number of annual leave days which they can supplement by arranging unpaid leave on top of that.
+As above, payroll dwylers have a set number of annual leave days which they can supplement by arranging unpaid leave on top of that.

 **We ask that dwylers try to keep on top of their holiday allowances (your balance is available in Xero and on your payslip) and book the right holiday type, splitting requests into two if necessary.**